UM-Bridge/umbridge/hpc/README.md

    * and set the directory of your load balancer binary in `load_balancer_dir`.

    Importantly, the UM-Bridge model server must serve its models at the port specified by the environment variable `PORT`.
 The value of `PORT` is automatically determined by `job.sh`, avoiding potential conflicts if multiple servers run on the same compute node.

+   If your job is supposed to span multiple compute nodes via MPI, make sure that you forward the nodes HyperQueue allocates to you in `HQ_NODE_FILE` to MPI.
+See https://it4innovations.github.io/hyperqueue/stable/jobs/multinode/ for instructions.

 4. **Run load balancer**